MechanicalRock/twitter-blurb-generator/module2/README.md

 ### 2.1.4: Connecting generateBlurb.ts to call OpenAI

-We get the prompt from the request body that is passed in from the frontend.
-In this payload we have to specify the api parameters needed by gpt3.5.
+To do this, we have to get the prompt from the request body that is passed in from the frontend and send it to OpenAI call.
+We will also need to to specify the api parameters needed by gpt3.5.

 After the payload is constructed, we send it in a POST request to OpenAI, await the result to get back the generated bios, then we send that back to the client as JSON